Premature Baby Complications

 - Infection: premature babies have immature skin and a weaker immune system which makes them less able to defend against various types of infections.
 This is why preemies are keep in incubators and controlled environments when in the Neonatal Intensive Care Unit (NICU) at a hospital.
 Preemies also have difficulty maintaining normal body temperature so the incubation spaces in the NICU also help to provide warmth.

 - Anemia: anemia is health condition in which the level of red blood cells in the body is abnormally low.
-Red blood cells are critically important because they deliver oxygen throughout the body so if they body does not have enough of them it can cause major problems.
+Red blood cells are critically important because they deliver oxygen throughout the body so if the body does not have enough of them it can cause major problems.
 Anemia is a very common problem for preemies that must be carefully monitored.
 If the condition becomes severe blood transfusion may be required to supplement red blood cells.

 - Gastrointestinal Immaturity: the digestive and gastrointestinal systems are another part of the baby's body that develops late in gestation and is often not fully mature when premature birth occurs.
 This leaves many preemies not able to effectively process and absorb necessary nutrients from breast milk or formula.
 Many preemies with digestive immaturity in the NICU have to be fed intravenously for the first few days.
 Difficulty with nutrient absorption further complicates their situation.

 - Patent Ductus Arteriosus: patent ductus arteriosus (PDA) is heart problem in many preemies that occurs when a blood vessel called the ductus arteriosis doesn't have a chance to close before birth.
 The ductus arteriosis is like a valve separating 2 major blood vessels connecting the heart and lungs.
-During fetal gestation this valve stays open to facilitate lung growth.
+During fetal gestation, this valve stays open to facilitate lung growth.
 In the final stages of full term gestation hormones trigger the ductus arteriosis to close which allows for normal lung function after birth.
 When a baby is born prematurely the ductus arteriosis has not had a chance to close and is remains open when they are born.
 This can cause excessive blood to get pumped into the baby's immature lungs after birth.
 The buildup of fluid in the lungs can trigger heart failure if not managed.
 When PDA is timely diagnosed it can be effectively treated with synthetic hormones which trigger the ductus arteriosis to close.

 - Brain Bleeds: when a baby is very premature (born 34 weeks or earlier) their blood vessels in and around their brain are not fully formed and developed.
 The immature blood vessels in the brain are highly susceptible to tear or rupture, particularly under the stress of labor and vaginal delivery.
 Rupture of a blood vessel in the brain is known as an intraventricular hemorrhage (IVH) or brain bleed.
-Brain bleeds in preemies can cause permanent damage to the cells in the brain and result in life long disabilities such as cerebral palsy or cognitive delays.
-If premature birth is anticipated in advance there are precautions and prenatal medication that be used to reduce the risk of neonatal brain bleeds in preemies.
+Brain bleeds in preemies can cause permanent damage to the cells in the brain and result in lifelong disabilities such as cerebral palsy or cognitive delays.
+If premature birth is anticipated in advance there are precautions and prenatal medication, that be used to reduce the risk of neonatal brain bleeds in preemies.